BorderTech/java-common/README.md

 </project>
 ```

-By default qa checks do not run, you must enable them on a per-module basis or in your project parent pom:
+By default qa checks (i.e. Checkstyle, PMD and Spotbugs) do not run, you must enable them on a per-module basis or in your project parent pom:

 ``` xml
 <property>